hybridgroup/mechanoid/examples/filestore/README.md

 pong
 ```

-Use the `halt` command to stop it.
+Use the `halt` command to stop the module.
+You can load another module now.